Adventures of Pequeño

-As the shaker continues its vigorous movement, he looks for the certified largest allowable opening on the #125 sieve.
-That is 168 microns, through which he and and some of his colleagues should find easy passage.
-If they don't shut off that damnable shaker, he’ll find one of these and pass through to the 125 micron sieve along with some of his cadre.
+As the shaker continues its vigorous movement, he looks for the certified largest allowable opening on the #120 sieve.
+That is 168 microns, through which he and and some of his colleagues should find easy passage. ----- If they don't shut off that damnable shaker, they will find some of these and pass through the 125 micron sieve.

-Harry is depending on Brad’s (the professional Sieve Certifier from Part I) previous work to retain all particles like Pequeño on the #120 to125-micron sieve and would thus never expect to find Pequeño sitting on the 106-micron sieve.
+Harry is depending on Brad’s (the professional Sieve Certifier) previous work to retain all particles like Pequeño on the #120 to125-micron sieve and would thus never expect to find Pequeño sitting on the 106-micron sieve.

 Harry’s job is to run the sieve tests to see if his product meets predetermined particle size distributions.
 This specification did not call for Pequeño to pass beyond #120 (125 micron) sieve.

-I appreciate your taking this journey with me to follow Pequeño’s (hopefully unsuccessful) quest to get through ever-smaller sieves.
-In the next installment, we’ll explore what happens to him and his clan of similar sized particles after they transit the sieves.
+I appreciate your taking this journey with me to follow Pequeño’s quest to get through ever-smaller sieves.